UPDATED OCTOBER 2025

 Spay/Neuter: No Multiple dogs: No

-2012 dog bite fatality, fatal pit bull attack, Nellie Davis
+2012 dog bite fatality, Nellie Davis

 Nellie Davis